 My Mode is used to personalize everyday driving.
-This mode is designed to allow the driver to configure vehicle sub-systems to their own preference for city or normal driving.
+This mode is designed to allow the driver to configure vehicle systems to their own preference for city or normal driving.

-Through the center display, the following vehicle sub-systems may be available for customization in this mode.
+Through the Driver Information Center (DIC), the following vehicle systems may be available for customization in this mode.

-- Engine Sound: Stealth, Tour (Default), Sport, Track

-- Steering: Tour (default), Sport, Track
+- Engine Sound: Stealth, Tour (Default), Sport, Track - Steering: Tour (default), Sport, Track

-- Suspension: Tour (default), Sport, Track

-- Brake Response: Tour (default), Sport
+- Suspension: Tour (default), Sport, Track - Brake Response: Tour (default), Sport, Track